meterchat/mcp/README.md

 ## Philosophy

-Your thinking should follow you into your code.
+Your code should follow your thinking.
+Too many AI coded apps end up with technical debt because they jump to building before thiking.
 Decisions made in conversation should be available when implementing.
 The IDE should know what you already figured out.

-We build in public.
-Our architecture decisions, our thinking, our trade-offs — all in this repo.

 ## Open source